 A steam trap is an automatic valve that allows condensate, air, and other non-condensable gases (CO2) to be discharged from the steam system while holding or trapping the steam in the system.
-So, Steam Traps separates out the condensate from the mixture.
+So, Steam Traps separate out the condensate from the mixture.
+For any steam system in power or processing plants, the steam trap is an essential component.
+It retains the steam within the process which helps in the maximum utilization of heat.
 Let’s first try to understand how this mixture forms:

 - Condensate: Condensate forms whenever steam releases its heat energy for any reason.